privacyguides/privacyguides.org/docs/router.en.md

 title: "Router Firmware"
 icon: material/router-wireless
 ---
-Below are a few alternative operating systems, that can be used on routers, Wi-Fi access points etc.
+Below are a few alternative operating systems, that can be used on routers, Wi-Fi access points, etc.

 ## OpenWrt